switchboard-xyz/aptos/README.md

 // Store some job definition
 const { feedHash } = await crossbarClient.store(queue, jobs);

-// Create a SwitchboardClient using the aptos client configured with your favorite RPC on testnet or mainnet const sb = new SwitchboardClient(suiClient);

 // try creating a feed
 const feedName = "BTC/USDT";